ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

   ) -> DispatchResultWithPostInfo;
   ```

-* Additionally, Asset Registry needs to support creating assets with a difined
+* Additionally, Asset Registry needs to support creating assets with a defined
 asset ID.

   ```rust